pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Introduction

-The evolutional deep neural networks (EDNNs) \cite{PhysRevE.104.045303}, which can address this challenge, have been developed as an innovative approach to solve time-dependent PDEs.
+The evolutionary deep neural networks (EDNNs) \cite{PhysRevE.104.045303}, which can address this challenge, have been developed as an innovative approach to solving time-dependent PDEs.
 The EDNNs are designed to evolve in tandem with the temporal dynamics they model, thus possessing an enhanced capability for prediction.
-This is achieved by structuring the neural network in a way that it intrinsically accounts for the temporal evolution, allowing for a more robust extrapolation into future times.
-The methodology derived by the EDNNs has attracted significant attention.
-The authors in \cite{BRUNA2024112588} employed this to build upon the foundational results established in \cite{doi:10.1137/21M1415972}.
+This is achieved by structuring the neural network in a way that intrinsically accounts for the temporal evolution, allowing for a more robust extrapolation into future times.
+The methodology derived by the EDNNs has attracted significant attention. { Hao et al. in \cite{hao2023NED} proposed a neural energy descent method, which identifies steady-state solutions of evolutionary equations to optimize neural networks.
+The work in \cite{NCPS2024} formulated deep neural network parameters as an optimal control problem to approximate solution operators of evolutionary PDEs.} The authors in \cite{BRUNA2024112588} employed this to build upon the foundational results established in \cite{doi:10.1137/21M1415972}.
 Specifically, they move away from the traditional method of training DNNs for PDEs and adopt a new strategy that uses the Dirac-Frenkel variational principle to evolve the network parameters through a system of ordinary differential equations (ODEs).
-Subsequently, they have enhanced its computational efficiency by randomized sparse neural Galerkin schemes in \cite{NEURIPS2023_0cb310ed}.
+Subsequently, they have enhanced the computational efficiency by randomized sparse neural Galerkin schemes in \cite{NEURIPS2023_0cb310ed}.
 Furthermore, the authors in \cite{kast2023positional} conducted a comprehensive investigation into the boundary treatment of EDNNs, leading to significant improvements.